 Where can I buy Coconut Aminos?

-because it doesn’t have any added sugar.
-Luckily, I can find it in several of my grocery stores.
-One store has it with the healthy, gluten free foods, and another has it right with the other soy sauces.
+My favorite brand of Coconut Aminos is Coconut Secret Coconut Aminos because it doesn’t have any added sugar.
+Luckily, I can find it in several of my grocery stores, I don’t have to hunt down the natural foods store.
+One store has it with the healthy, gluten free foods, and another has it right with the regular soy sauce.
 So always ask if you can’t find it!

-If you can’t find Coconut Aminos at your local grocery store, you can buy it on Amazon
+If you can’t find Coconut Aminos at your local grocery store, you can buy it on Amazon or on Thrive Market (new members get 25% off!) if you are a member.

 What are some Recipes that use Coconut Aminos?